zammad/zammad-org/src/en/get-started/installation/prerequisites.md

 ## Client Requirements

-Because Zammad is a web application, only a up-to-date browser is needed.
+Because Zammad is a web application, only an up-to-date browser is needed.
 The following browsers are supported:

 - Firefox 78+